Ratimon/solid-grinder/README.md

 See our [`contributing guidelines`](./CONTRIBUTING.md).

-We are currently still in an experimental phase leading up to a first audit and would love to hear your feedback on how we can improve Solid Grinder.
+We are currently still in an experimental phase leading up to a first audit and would love to hear your feedback on how we can improve `Solid Grinder`.

 If you want to say **thank you** or/and support active development of Solid Grinder: